Ormesby: Ormesby House

-Until 1866 ancient parish of Ormesby had the manors of Eston, Morton, Normanby and Upsall.
-Each became separate civil parishes, the manors of Ormesby and Ormesby Grange merged into a single Ormesby civil parish.

 Religion

+St Cuthbert's Anglican Church

 Throughout the 19th century, Ormesby underwent many changes.
-Only minor alterations and extensions were carried out to Ormesby Hall, but the adjacent St Cuthbert's Parish Church was largely rebuilt.
+Only minor alterations and extensions were carried out to Ormesby Hall, but the adjacent St Cuthbert's Anglican Church was largely rebuilt.
 This took place between 1875 and 1907 to designs in the Decorated style by architects W. S. & W.L.
 Hicks.
 The new building incorporated the Anglo Saxon foundations, carved work and re-dressed masonry from the 12th-century church.

-In 1883 the attractive oak lych-gate was added to the Church Lane entrance to the churchyard.
+In 1883, the oak lych-gate was added to the Church Lane entrance to the churchyard.
 Elizabeth Brown paid for the erection of the church's tower, spire and her own cast-iron railed (grade II listed) churchyard monument.

+St Gabriel's Catholic Church

+Ormesby expanded, in the 1960s and 70s.
+Farmland was replaced with social housing, in the council estates of Netherfields, Overfields and Spencerbeck.
+Private houses were also built during this time, mainly in the Ormesby Bank area, and Priestfields.
+Newly arrived Catholic families needed a church and primary school.
+These were built on Allendale Road.
+First, the school and then a church hall, with a small chapel.
+Mass was celebrated here from 1968.
+St Gabriel's church was built between 1974 and 1975.
+The architects were Frank Swainston and Company.
+It is built in a modern auditorium style, with a semi-circular interior.

 Schools

 Schools in Ormesby are: Ormesby Primary School, St Gabriel's RC Primary School, Overfields Primary School, Pennyman Primary School and Outwood Academy Ormesby.